 The larger core allows for optimal energy transfer and increased ball speed.
 In short, this means more distance.
-The larger compression of the core allows the ball to receive more energy from the club and therefore allow it to travel faster and farther.
+The larger compression of the core allows the ball to receive more energy from the club and therefore allow it to travel faster and further.

 This will increase the distance of your drives and longer iron shots in which your clubs have a higher swing speed.

 Low Spin Dimple Design

 The low spin design built from the Top Flite engineers is put in place in order to reduce slices and hooks on long-distance shots.

 High handicappers or players that have inconsistency with ball contact will find that this type of ball will reduce the sidespin on your shots.

 This, in turn, will increase your distance and should reduce the number of balls lost per round.